Iksas/inky-frame/README.md

 ## Preparing the images

-First, all images need to be cropped or expanded to the exact dimensions of the e-ink display.
+All images will be cropped or expanded to the exact dimensions of the e-ink display.
 This way, unlike with automatic cropping, no important parts of the images will be cut off.

-To speed up this process, `cropper.py` can be used.
-Launch it with
+To speed up this process, `cropper.py` can be launched with

     python cropper.py